Jeremiah McCray: Trial, imprisonment, and execution

 While he was charged with murder in Virginia and Alabama, it was decided that McCray's first trial would take place in the former since he was already jailed there.
 Per court procedure, he was ordered to undergo a psychiatric evaluation at a hospital in Bowling Green, where he was to be examined by three court-appointed psychiatrists.
-The results showed that while he was of low intelligence, McCray could differentiate right from wrong, and was thus ruled sane to stand trial.
+The results showed that while he was of low intelligence, McCray could differentiate between right from wrong, and was thus ruled sane to stand trial.
 At a preliminary hearing, he pleaded guilty but later changed his plea to not guilty, which meant that he would be tried before a jury.

 During the murder trial, the prosecution brought forward a dozen witnesses to testify about what had transpired on the day of Griffin's murder, including her own son and the family with which McCray lived.
 In addition, an overwhelming amount of evidence was presented against the defendant, ranging from the stolen clothing to his mysterious blood stains on McCray's shoes, shirt, and ear.
 When placed under cross-examination, McCray admitted to physically assaulting and robbing Griffin but claimed that he did not rape her and was unsure whether he had actually killed her or not.
-In the end, he was found unanimously guilty on all counts and sentenced to death – when asked if he had something to say, McCray simply replied that he hoped everyone was satisfied with the verdict.
+In the end, he was found unanimously guilty on all counts and sentenced to death.
+When asked if he had something to say, McCray simply replied that he hoped everyone was satisfied with the verdict.
 At that time, his court-appointed attorney claimed that he did not plan to pursue further appeals at the time.

 On April 10, 1958, McCray's plea for clemency was denied by Governor J. Lindsay Almond, setting his execution date for April 18.
 On the aforementioned date, he was executed at the Virginia State Penitentiary's electric chair.
 Two months later, Reager was convicted for rape for his role in the Griffin case and was sentenced to life imprisonment.